 First Aid: Strains and Sprains

-Strains are injuries to muscle due to overstretching, while sprains involve a stretch or a partial tear of ligaments (which connect two bones) or tendons (which connect muscle to bone).
+Strains are injuries to muscle or tendons (which connect muscle to bone) due to overstretching.
+Sprains involve a stretch or a partial tear of ligaments (which connect two bones).
 Sprains and strains happen more often in teens than in younger children.

 Signs and Symptoms